 With precious metals' prices at their current levels, mining companies continue to improve their margins, tighten up their cost structure, and generate more money than any other time in history.
-The aggregate free-cash-flow for the top 50 gold and silver miners is now growing exponentially.
-The fundamental improvement in the overall industry is a central part of our thesis and the reason why each of our hedge funds have significant exposure to early-stage exploration companies.
+The free cash flow for the top 50 gold and silver miners is now growing exponentially.
+The fundamental improvement in the overall industry is a central part of our thesis and the reason why each of our hedge funds have significant exposure in exploration-stage companies.
 Major and Mid-Tier mining companies have been depleting their reserves and resources inventories since the last peak in 2011.
-As the industry continues to build a strong cash balance foundation, we believe that miners will be obliged to acquire high-quality projects to replenish their production pipeline unleashing a new trend in M&A. This is especially the case today due to an overly conservative management that is unwilling to spend on exploration.
+As the larger and more established companies deplete their reserves and continue to build a strong cash balance foundation, we think they will be compelled to acquire high-quality projects to replenish their production pipelines.
+This is especially the case today due to an overly conservative management that is unwilling to spend on exploration.
 In our view, it is a matter of time until major producers begin to look for highly economic deposits as an alternative to their supply cliff problem, setting off a unique opportunity for us.